iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___6.0.4/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.royalmail.app.droid 2 reviews"/>
 </p>

+> Gives you no option to talk to a real person in a live chat when you want to find out what's happened to your package you go round and round in circles with the options they give you and end up no better off you would of thought a company as big as royal mail would have that option and more tracking info so far not impressed at all<br> :date: __2021-01-20 19:59:54__

+> App can be good but is limited and annoying.
+If registered and track items if you are out on delivery it doesn't let you schedule redelivery using details on app.You have to manually enter everything including address to redeliver.<br> :date: __2021-01-20 17:19:05__

+> No landscape support<br> :date: __2021-01-19 08:30:47__

 > Rocky start.
 Firstly they don't tell you if your previous login from the old app has been carried over so I had to do a forgot password to see if my email is still recognised.
 Then I wanted to change my password.
 To do this in a standard way on any app you tapo the three lines to pull down the menu - so far so good, then you tap Account - oh no you don't there isn't one so you fumble about trying the obscure options and get know where.
 I still haven't found where the Account settings are.<br> :date: __2021-01-11 12:22:55__